 You may receive this error because File Explorer can not copy/delete/rename any pathname longer than 256 characters.
 However, there is a way to overcome this issue on Windows.

-How to Fix “Destination Path Too Long” error on Windows 11/10 using Registry Editor?
+How to Fix the “Destination Path Too Long” error on Windows 11/10 using Registry Editor?

 Step 3.
 In the Registry Editor window, navigate to the following path from the left side pane:-